vikas9dev/spring-ai/docs/06-tool-calling-in-action---giving-llms-the-power-to-do-things_combined.md

 ## 8. Using Return Direct for Tool Execution

 When a tool is executed, the default behavior is to send the tool's response back to the Language Model (LM).
 However, there are scenarios where you might want to skip this step and send the output directly to the client application or end-user.
-This can be achieved using the `Return Direct` configuration.
+This can be achieved using the `returnDirect` configuration.

-To enable this, you need to use the `tools` annotation and set the `Return Direct` flag to `true`.
+To enable this, you need to use the `tools` annotation and set the `returnDirect` flag to `true`.
 By default, it is set to `false`.

-📌 **Example:** Tool annotation with `Return Direct` set to `true`:
+📌 **Example:** Tool annotation with `returnDirect` set to `true`:

 ```java
 @Tool(name = "MyTool", description = "A sample tool", returnDirect = true)